Skip to main content

 2. Install NGINX Ingress Controller

-3. Install Flux for GitOps
+3. Install Flux for GitOps with catalog watcher

 8. Install platform-wide environment configurations

-9. Create a service account for Backstage
+9. Create Backstage service account with K8s integration

 Manual Setup